neeltom92/slack-pd-bot/README.md

 # slack-pd-bot

 A Slack bot to interact with PagerDuty.
-This is a work-in-progress project, and I'm sharing the first iteration(I use semantic_version to keep track) for feedback.
+This is a work-in-progress project, and I'm sharing the first iteration(I use [semantic_version](https://github.com/neeltom92/slack-pd-bot/tags) to keep track of release) for feedback.

 ## Introduction